pinglinh/gym-signup-scraper/README.md

 1. To run this project, both [Node](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) should be installed.
 1. Run `npm install`.
 1. Run `node index.js`.

+The ideal scenario for this project would be to have this deployed somewhere and have it running at a specific time then shutting down after the signup has been completed.